MMoreira01/service-provider/README.md

 This is a Laravel project that provides a REST API using OAuth2.0 for the identity provider to consume.

-This should be run on port 8000, while the identity provider should be run on port 8001.
+This should run on port 8000, while the identity provider should be run on port 8001.

 ## Setup